BenMcLoughlin/expo-universal-links-website-template/README.md

 yarn dev
 ```

+## Apple Universal links, create an app to test with TestFlight

+Step 1.
+You need a developer account
+Step 2.
+Create a new app, go in to Edit your App ID Configuration and ensure that Associated Domains is selected, this [youtube video](https://www.youtube.com/watch?v=DLvdZtTAJrE&ab_channel=SeanAllen) by Sean Allen explains the process
+Step 3.
+Build the react native app by running `expo build:ios`, it can take about 15 minutes to build.
+Once its finished building click the link to download the ipa file.
+Step 4.
+You need Transporter to upload the app to the app store.

+## Add the Apple app details to

+Your App App id prefix can be found below your name in the top right of the apple developer page.
+This is connected to your app bundle id which will be used in the AASA folder.

+QLN6949UL2.com.universal-links-test.app

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.